Photo: Jeremy Roberts, Conservation Media

 This region is rich in wildlife, particularly birds.
 Whooping and sandhill cranes, shorebirds, and hundreds of other migratory species rely on the Central Flyway of the Great Plains.

 The American prairie is a stronghold for grassland songbirds, a mid-continental duck factory, and a mecca for upland game hunting, which benefits rural economies.
-Plus, retaining and restoring grasslands represents the largest natural opportunity to reduce carbon emissions in rangelands.

 More than 90% of the grasslands in the Great Plains are privately owned, making our work critically important.
 Alongside our partners, we are working to defend core grassland areas, like the Sandhills, from further degradation, while capitalizing on opportunities to expand these cores through strategic, voluntary conservation actions.